Archisman-Mridha/aws-devops-professional/1-cicd-pipeline-in-aws/README.md

 > **Continuous Integration (CI)** - *The developer will push their code to a central repository.
 A build/test server will then pick up the code and startup builds and tests.
 The developer then gets feedback regarding the succeeded/failed builds and tests.* This complete process is called Continuous Integration.

-> **Continuous Delivery (CD)** - *If all the builds and tests have succeeded in the CI process, the builds can then be deployed (to application servers) by a deployment server.* This complete process is called Continuous Delivery.
+> **Continuous Deployment (CD)** - *If all the builds and tests have succeeded in the CI process, the builds can then be deployed (to application servers) by a deployment server.* This process of automated deployments is called Continuous Deployment.

+If in the process of automated deployments, **we have some manual steps like getting manual approvals**, then we term the process as Continuous Delivery and not Continuous Deployment.

 ![AWS CI/CD Pipeline](./media/aws-cicd-pipeline.png)

 ## AWS CodeCommit

 AWS CodeCommit is a **Version Control System** (VCS like Github, Gitlab, BitBucket etc.) as a service offered by AWS.
+It **supports only private repositories**.
 Features of AWS CodeCommit -

 - Repositories can be scaled seamlessly as there is **no size limit**.
 - Sourcecode in a repository **can be automatically encrypted using AWS KMS**.